extrawurst/extrawurst.github.io/_posts/2021/2021-03-15-gitui-a-year-in-opensource.md

 What a great feeling.
 This is why you publish something open source, right?

-Well it is a two bladed sword:
+Well it is a double-edged sword:
-With every contributor you get a handful of issues and feature requests, some make sense, some are a interesting challenges, some are redicolous, some are just not important to you, still it is a good feeling to see your creation being noticed.
+With every contributor you get a handful of issues and feature requests, some make sense, some are interesting challenges, some are ridiculous, some are just not important to you, still it is a good feeling to see your creation being noticed.

 You learn to say **no**.
 Well technically it is more like a *nice idea, not high up on my list though, contributions welcome* instead of *no*.